Introduction

 JSON Parsing

-We provide three functions to extract data from JSON based on the field type:
+We provide four functions to extract data from JSON based on the field type:

 jsonGetInt